cabforum/netsec/docs/NSR.md

 ###### 1.1.1.1

-Network segmentation MUST be designed and implemented using appropriate and applicable Network Equipment hardware, such as:
+Network segmentation MUST be designed and implemented using Network Equipment, such as:

 * firewalls
 * network switches